joumduk/library/README.md

 	student_id VARCHAR(100) not null,
 	phone VARCHAR(100) not null,
 	email VARCHAR(100) not null
-)
+);

 and

-after thatn import books.csv file to book table
+after that import books.csv file to book table